Revenge on Your Mind

 The moment you’re really waiting for isn’t when your enemy finally collapses.
 It’s when you no longer need them to.
 Because your dignity was never determined by how they treated you.
 And your healing doesn’t have to wait until they are defeated or proven wrong.
 It’s time to stop waiting on them and take responsibility for your own healing.

 That doesn’t mean you need to naïvely surrender.
-No. You’re called to a different role altogether, and an active one: to become the protector of who you used to be—the protector you wish you had before.
+No. You’re called to a different role altogether, and an active role of strength: to become the protector you wish you had before.
 Your mission is to stand guard over your inner child and never to abandon him again.
 To give him the care and safety that no one else did.
-To walk away from toxic relationships and habits, and set healthy boundaries that say, “never again.”
-But most importantly, to hear his voice again.
+To walk away from toxic relationships, and set healthy boundaries that say, “never again.”
+But most importantly, to hear the voice of your innocence again.

-That’s the beginning of your real healing, and the proof of your strength.
-Not the strength of an avenger who buries his vulnerability, reacts out of hatred, and takes pleasure in seeing his enemy suffer; but the strength of a protector—someone who uses his strength for good because he knows who he is, independent of his enemies, and he cares profoundly about himself and others.
+That’s the beginning of your real healing, and the real proof of your strength.
+Not the strength of an avenger who buries his vulnerability, reacts out of hatred, and takes pleasure in seeing his enemy suffer; but the strength of a protector—someone who has an identity and purpose that goes beyond his enemies, who cares profoundly about himself and others, and who uses his strength for good.

 Now, it’s time to stop wishing others would suffer, and start building back what was damaged.
-It’s time to stop imagining redemption, and take action to push your life forward.
-It’s time to hardening your heart in opposition, and find a wiser way to pursue the innocent desires you had before the betrayal.
+It’s time to stop imagining the scene of redemption, and take action to push your life forward.
+It’s time to stop hardening your heart in opposition, and find a wiser way to pursue the innocent desires you once had before the betrayal.

 Restoring Faith

 Not only did you feel betrayed by someone in particular, but you also felt abandoned by the people who were supposed to protect you.
-And this can change your whole worldview.
-First you suffer this abandonment yourself.
-Then you see it happen to other people.
-Abusers walk free, victims are ignored, and bystanders remain silent.
+And this can undermine your whole worldview.
+First you suffer the betrayal yourself.
+Then people stand by idly.
+Then you see the same thing happen to other people.
+Abusers walk free, victims are ignored, and society doesn’t stop it.
 It makes you ask: Why don’t people stand up for what’s right?
 Why does God allow bad things to happen to good people?
 Is this world nothing more than the powerful crushing the weak?
-Because if destiny doesn’t punish the wrongdoers, and the world rewards them—it might seem like reality itself is a betrayal.
+Because if the universe doesn’t punish the wrongdoers, and society rewards them—it might seem like reality itself is a betrayal.

-Why this happens, we don’t know for sure.
-The Vaishnava tradition says that it’s karma from your past lives, and God’s law is that we all get back what we did in some past life.
-Stoic philosophers say that virtue is it’s own reward, so the wrongdoer hurts himself, while you benefit by responding with integrity and courage.
-Regardless, it’s in everyone’s fate to encounter at least one awful person in this world.
-And sometimes, you didn’t know any better than to hope they would reward your sincerity, or even play an important role in your life.
-The rude awakening comes when they betray you, and you realize this world can be an awful place sometimes.
-It crushes your hopes, and makes you feel humiliation and shame.
+Why bad things happen to good people, we don’t know for sure.
+But regardless, the reality is that it’s in everyone’s fate to encounter at least one awful person in this world.
+And sometimes, you didn’t know any better than to hope they would reward your sincerity, or play an important role in your life.
+The rude awakening comes when they betray your expectations, and you realize that this world can be an painful place sometimes.

 You can call this experience the knife point.
 The moment it touches your vulnerable flesh, you’re left with a wound.